peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 ```

-If you start exceeding these limits, you will start to see variability and inconsistencies in the output you get, so its important to manage these.
+If you start exceeding these limits, you will start to see variability and inconsistencies in the output you get, so its important to manage this.

 **Task 13**

-Open up an Amazon Q CLI session and run the "/usage" command.
+Open up an Amazon Q CLI session and run the **"/usage"** command.

 Review the output and take a few minutes to review this section.